 PE is a foundation subject in the National Curriculum.
 We adapt ideas from a range of schemes of work as the basis for planning in PE and use a variety of teaching and learning styles to ensure maximum physical activity within lessons.

-Ash, Oak, Beech and Rowan classes have 2 sessions of PE a week .
-Willow Chestnut and Sycamore have 3 sessions, one of which is taught by our Tameside Sports Coach.
+Acorns, Beech and Willlow have two sessions of PE a week.
+Chestnut, Maple and Sycamore have 3 sessions, one of which is taught by our Tameside Sports Coach.
 All classes have more than the minimum requirement of 2 hours Physical activity a week.
 This includes active playtimes and lunchtimes .

 Throughout the year all classes cover the following PE strands: